How yoga can help us resist cravings. By Charlotte Watts

 One of the many reasons that the physical practice of yoga has become so popular in the West is that its health benefits are not simply about the toning and strength it brings, but because it affects the way we can meet life off the mat.
 The level of focus it asks of us and learning to find softness within strong sensations, trains our minds and bodies to deal with similar intensity in whatever form.

-Cravings for foods we’d rather not eat, things we know we don’t need to buy and relationships we know we’d be better off without come with oodles of thoughts, feelings, thoughts about feelings, feelings about thoughts and a whole gamut of very real physical responses.
+Cravings for foods we’d rather not eat, things we know we don’t need to buy and relationships we know we’d be better off without coming with oodles of thoughts, feelings, thoughts about feelings, feelings about thoughts and a whole gamut of very real physical responses.
 We know that knot in the stomach, tightness in the chest, clamping in the head would all just go away if we filled that want with the thing we’re drawn to.
 But we also know that we’re going round and round with those patterns, so how do we get off the merry-go-round?

-So much of a yoga practice – whether posture work (asanas) or more still, meditative aspects – is placing ourselves into positions or with focus that creates the challenge of resistance.
+So much of a yoga practice – whether posture work (asanas) or more still, meditative aspects – is placing ourselves into positions or with the focus that creates the challenge of resistance.
 Any reason we start a yoga practice is valid, but ultimately people continue because they start to feel more connected to their body and learn to be with the whole mixed bag of feelings churned out by our brains.
-Physical challenge, opening up your body in new ways, not being able to run away from that pose you don’t like, having to simply be still for any period of time; all of it can really push our buttons in places we might not like them being pushed.
+The physical challenge, opening up your body in new ways, not being able to run away from that pose you don’t like, having to simply be still for any period of time; all of it can really push our buttons in places we might not like them being pushed.

 Learning to stay with that, explore these sensations and yes, even switch off the judgemental “I like this”/ “I don’t like this” mind can change our perception and lessen the level of reactivity to change and barriers.
 That’s where the new relationship with craving sensations off the mat can really start to flourish and we can feel we have more choice when they arise.